Jerome

 What is Jerome most known for in Christian history?

-Jerome is most known for translating the Bible into Latin, producing the Vulgate, which became the Catholic Church's official Latin Bible for centuries.
-His work laid the foundation for biblical scholarship in the Western Church.
+Jerome is most known for translating the Bible into Latin, producing the Vulgate, which became the standard version for the Western Church for over a millennium.
+His work laid the foundation for biblical scholarship in the Christian tradition.

 What were Jerome's most important works?

-Jerome's most important works include the Vulgate Bible, his biblical commentaries on Isaiah, Ezekiel, and the Minor Prophets, as well as 'On Illustrious Men' and 'Lives of the Hermits'.
-His extensive correspondence also provides valuable insights into early Christian thought.
+Jerome's most important works include the Vulgate Bible, his biblical commentaries on Isaiah, Ezekiel, and the Minor Prophets, as well as 'On Illustrious Men' and 'Lives of the Hermits.'
+His extensive correspondence also provides insight into his theological and scholarly views.

 What were Jerome's most influential theological ideas?